-While solar heating systems can be classified depending on the collector type they use, another classification is also possible.
-Here, the systems are classified according to how they make use of the collectors.
+While solar heating systems can be classified depending on the collector type, another classification is also possible.
+Here, the systems are classified according to how they use the collectors.
 They are as follows:

 - Active: In this type, you’ll need electricity to power the pumps

 - Passive: Passive systems usually make use of natural heating methods, like convection, to get the job done